MLidstrom/fluffos/docs/efun/db/db_rollback.md

     For transactional databases this will rollback the last set of actions.

-    Returns 1 on success, 0 otherwise
+    Returns 1 on success, 0 on failure.

 ### NOTES

-    Not yet implemented!
+    Some database types (like MSQL) do not support transactions/rollbacks, so this function may have no effect depending on your database type.

 ### SEE ALSO